kororaproject/kp-documentation/Development-Notes.md

 ### Known Incompatibilities
 The Korora website accepts HTML in documentation but it is ignored on GitHub.
-The Korora site doesn't handle tables which work on GitHub
+The Korora site doesn't handle tables which work on GitHub The Korora site doesn't create section links which are needed for TOC so these need to be added manually